-Metalor stands against any discrimination in recruitment, employment, and training related to race, ethnicity, disability status, age, gender, religious beliefs, or sexual orientation.
+Metalor stands against any discrimination whether it be in recruitment, employment, and training, but also related to race, ethnicity, disability status, age, gender, religious beliefs, or sexual orientation.

 At Metalor we believe that gender equality is essential and that all women should live free from oppression, discrimination, and constraints.
 Gender equality is a human right and is fundamental to sustainable development.
 We commit to actively pursuing gender equality among our staff and across our operational systems.